babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 8. **Literals over the call-arity cap** (>8 elements, non-constant): escape via the arity check; could emit chunked builders if it ever shows up in a profile.
-- Global enable flag; production wants a ctx-scoped option (e.g. `(sci/init {:experimental-jit true})`) so a sandboxed ctx and a jitted ctx can coexist.
-AST attachment currently unconditional (analysis allocation even when disabled) — should be gated.
-- Escape-heavy bodies still compile (template shell + escapes ≈ interpreter speed, wasted compile).
-Needs a coverage heuristic or invocation-count tiering.

 ## CLJS gotchas hit (worth remembering)